-void SetThreadpoolTimer( PTP_TIMER pti, PFILETIME pftDueTime, DWORD msPeriod, DWORD msWindowLength );
+void SetThreadpoolTimer( [in, out] PTP_TIMER pti, [in, optional] PFILETIME pftDueTime, [in] DWORD msPeriod, [in] DWORD msWindowLength );

 A pointer to a TP_TIMER structure that defines the timer object to set.
-The CreateThreadpoolTimer function returns this structure.
+The CreateThreadpoolTimer function returns this pointer.

 A pointer to a FILETIME structure that specifies the absolute or relative time at which the timer should expire.
 If positive or zero, it indicates the absolute time since January 1, 1601 (UTC), measured in 100 nanosecond units.
 If negative, it indicates the amount of time to wait relative to the current time.
 For more information about time values, see File Times.